Skip to main content

 Session ID

 Chat conversations store messages categorized by a Session ID.
-A a single flow can host multiple session IDs, and different flows can also share the same one.
+A single flow can host multiple session IDs, and different flows can also share the same one.

 You can also display all messages stored across every flow and session by going to Settings > Messages.